-Let’s focus today on an advanced feature of our League, Round-Robin Groups and Swiss structures: the Pairing Table, that allows you to fine tune your match days, deciding who plays aginast who, when, and how many times.
+Let’s focus today on an advanced feature of our League (including the FFA version), Round-Robin Groups and Swiss structures: the Pairing Table, that allows you to fine tune your match days, deciding who plays against who, when, and how many times.

-First, access the settings of the Group (RR Group), Division (League) or Round (Swiss) you want to edit the Pairing of, through the "Configure" option of the "Structure" menu:
+First, access the settings of the Group (RR Group), Division (League and FFA League) or Round (Swiss) you want to edit the Pairing/Matching of, through the "Configure" option of the "Structure" menu:

 This feature lets you manually schedule matches and decide who is going to face who on a given match day or round.
 You can prioritize a match according to your participants own schedules, or decide if two opponents should meet 4 times.